Frequently Asked Questions

 Partisan elections are associated with a particular party or political group or organization.
-Federal, State and County elections are parisan elections.
+Federal, State and County elections are partisan elections.

 How do I become an Election Officer?

 To become an election officer you will need to fill out the Election Officer Application.
-You must be a registered Democrat Republican and live in Madison County.
-You CAN NOT have changed your party in the last year will be inelgible to serve as an Election Officer.
+You must be a registered Democrat or Republican and live in Madison County.
+Voters who have changed their party in the last year will be inelgible to serve as an Election Officer.